"Short stories and travel reports from my life adventures around the globe".

 I enjoyed this immensely Leighton!
 Not least because we hope to return to Hong Kong some time next year if we manage to pull off a potential trip to New Zealand.
 We were last there in the mid 1990s and it will have changed a lot, I know.
 I especially liked the sound of your final day, with the visit to the Big Buddha and to Tai O. I was also rather taken with that Bali Myna bird!

 Thanks, Sarah.
 Hong Kong was/is, I feel, a bit special.
 I’m sure you will really enjoy your time there.
-It was such a contrast from my experiences from last Sunday’s post with the long-haired ladies and the rice terraces.
+It was such a contrast from my experiences in last Sunday’s post with the long-haired ladies and the rice terraces.
 These great contrasts are one of the many things that make travel so special.
 Would be interesting to see if you also manage to spot a Bali Myna bird in the aviary.

 The islands, boat trip, cable car to Buddha, yes.
 But the city and that mass of humanity, no thanks.
 Way too many people but undoubtedly an experience xx